cegme/MADden/demo_script_cikm2012.md

 crf_train_data function is to load the training data into the database. crf_train_fgen function is to generate all features for training data. lincrf function is to optimize the CRF model using LBFGS convex optimization method.
-You can specify the number of iterations you want to run the optimization method.
+You can specify the number of iterations you want the optimization method to run.

     set search_path=madlib,madlib;
     select crf_train_data('/home/gpadmin/demo/crf/crf_train_data/trainingdataset');